gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 ```
 Paste in your public key string and save that file.

-Now you shoulb be able to login via PuTTY with your private-key.
+Now you should be able to login via PuTTY with your private-key.
 Let´s check this!
 Open another putty.exe on your local machine.
 Go to "Connection-->SSH-->Auth on the Category-tree on the right side.
 There you have to choose your stored private key file at the "Authentication parameters".
 Go back to the Session settings.